 Jennifer and Dennis probably had much difficulty with me when we were kids.
 I was very rebellious, and I think I embarrassed them.
 I probably still do.
 But with Jennifer as an adult, we had some good times together in Paris.
 On our first visit to Paris together, Alice and I invited Jennifer to come and spend three weeks with us there.
 It was the most beautiful October Paris has enjoyed for 50 years; everyone there told us that.
 The photos above are from this time.
 Jennifer and Alice introduced me to Greek restaurants on the Rue Moufftard, some of which still remain after 20 years, and where Alice and I will have an occasional dinner while in Paris.

 I see Dennis and his wife Karin and daughter Kristin more often than I do Jennifer.
-During my time away from the Pacific Northewest, my paths would sometimes cross Seattle, and when there I try to have dinner with Dennis and his family.
+During my time away from the Pacific Northewest, my paths would sometimes cross Seattle, and when there I tried to have dinner with Dennis and his family.
 On the right is a photo of me and Kristin when she was a young girl.
 She is now a young woman.
 She has a strong and independent mind, and I suspect will naturally cut her own course through life.
 I have recently returned to the Pacific Northwest to become a Professor at the University of Washington and Director of the Institute for Nulcear Theory, so I shall see family more often.